babolivier/scanner/README.md

 ![Demo](/screenshots/demo.gif)

-It currently offers two features:

-* displaying a preview from the scanner
-* triggering a scan and uploading the resulting file to a WebDAV server

 The motivation behind it is that my parents own an HP printer which can also scan documents.
 While printing over the network works pretty well, the only way they can _scan_ over the network is by using the proprietary